 Related: Find a Grad School Program That Fits

-These responses serve to underscore how rigorous the educational standards are for graduate students and what an accomplishment it is to earn these degrees from any university.
-Prospective students should think wisely before choosing to pursue any additional degree.
+These responses serve to underscore how rigorous the educational standards are for graduate students and what an accomplishment it is to earn an advanced degree from any university.
+Remember to think wisely before choosing to pursue additional education, and be sure to research all the pros and cons before taking the plunge.